 What causes Rh factor incompatibility?

-If you are Rh- and have an Rh+ baby, your body may make antibodies (substances that protect the body from outside invaders) against the Rh protein.
+If you are Rh- and have an Rh+ baby, your body may make antibodies against the Rh protein.
+Antibodies are substances that protect the body from outside invaders.
 When you get pregnant again with an Rh+ baby, these antibodies will become active.
 An abnormal pregnancy, abortion, miscarriage, or abdominal injury can also make these antibodies active.
 These antibodies can cause serious problems in an unborn baby.

 What are the signs and symptoms of Rh factor incompatibility?

-There are no signs and symptoms that will tell you if you have Rh factor incompatibility.
-Your baby may have the following signs and symptoms when he is born:
+No signs and symptoms will tell you if you have Rh factor incompatibility.
+Your baby may have the following signs and symptoms when he or she is born: